Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The flexor carpi ulnaris is a muscle on the inner side of your forearm.
 It has two parts: one starts from the inner elbow and the other from the upper part of the inner forearm.

-These parts come together to form a strong tendon that attaches to the wrist bones and the base of your little finger.
+These parts come together to form a strong tendon that attaches to your little finger’s wrist bones and base.

 This muscle is unique because it is controlled by the ulnar nerve, which runs down the inner side of your arm.
 It gets its blood supply from a nearby artery.